Website Linking, Framing, and Inlining

 If permission is granted, you and the content owner can sign a linking agreement that formalizes the understanding.
 This can be as formal as a written, signed contract, or as informal as an e-mail conversation.

-Another way to potentially avoid legal liability is to use disclaimers with links when a website designer cannot obtain permission from the linked site.
+Another way to potentially avoid liability is to use disclaimers with links when a website designer cannot obtain permission from the linked site.
 Such a disclaimer has a good chance of negating legal responsibility, but it is not as legally sound as an explicit grant of permission.
 A disclaimer should either inform a viewer that the website is not endorsed by the linked site or waive liability for potential unlawful activity, or both.
-Even though a great disclaimer may not shield you from unauthorized website linking, it may come into play later on in any legal proceedings.

 For example, in a case that involved two restaurants both named "Blue Note," the court considered that the lesser known of the two restaurants had placed a disclaimer on its website that informed viewers that it was not related to the more famous restaurant.